 The Key’s To A Successful Internship

 The key to finding an internship that’s right for you is preparation and to start the process in a timely process.
 An Intern Application and three Personal References are required for all potential interns.
 Interviews and orientation are also required for all new interns.
-You may download the Internship Application and Reference Form.
-Three professional references are required prior to acceptance to the program.

 A Few Words From Our Interns At The Kennedy Center